Program Length: 36 months (may be completed in as little as 30 months)

 Technology in Marketing

 This course focuses on different social media platforms emphasizing their application for marketing purposes.
 Students will be required to demonstrate the ability to apply sound marketing skills in order to meet specific objectives by technology platform.
-(Prerequisite: MAN105 or consent of the dean).
+(Prerequisite: MAN105 or with consent of the Dean).